 Note: The optimal sort performance settings depends on your server's hardware configuration.
-Nevertheless, the following equation generally produces good sort performance:
+You can use this equation as a general guideline to produce good sort performance: (InMemoryRecordLimit × MaxNumberOfTempFiles ÷ 2) >= TotalNumberOfRecords

 Rules

 Duplicate Synchronization rules determine which records should have their data copied to all other records in the collection.